-Our board is composed of a diverse group of individuals, with diverse backgrounds, experience and skills relevant to our company.
+Our continuing board is composed of a diverse group of individuals, with diverse backgrounds, experience and skills relevant to our company.
+We believe the diversity, skills and experience of our directors provide us with a diverse range of perspectives and judgment necessary to guide our strategies and monitor their execution.
 Many of the directors have senior leadership experience at major U.S. and international companies.
-In these positions, they have also gained experience in areas such as management, financial planning, public company governance, sales and marketing, media and content, e-commerce and international business.
-Many of our directors have experience serving on boards and board committees of other public companies, and have an understanding of corporate governance practices and trends and different business processes, challenges and strategies.
+In these positions, they have also gained experience in areas such as management, financial planning, public company governance, sales and marketing, media and content, e-commerce, cyber security and international business.
+Many of our directors have experience serving on boards and board committees of other public companies and have an understanding of corporate governance practices and trends and different business processes, challenges and strategies.
 Further, our directors also have other experience that makes them valuable members of the board, including experience in established or growing technology companies.